DCC-EX/dcc-ex.github.io/docs/reference/software/command-reference.rst

                  1 = state of pin set on power-up, or when first created, to either ACTIVE of INACTIVE depending on IFLAG, bit 2

-   IFLAG, bit 2: 0 = state of pin set to INACTIVE uponm power-up or when first created
+   IFLAG, bit 2: 0 = state of pin set to INACTIVE upon power-up or when first created
-                 1 = state of pin set to ACTIVE uponm power-up or when first created
+                 1 = state of pin set to ACTIVE upon power-up or when first created

 Once all outputs have been properly defined, use the ``<E>`` Upper Case "E" command to store their definitions to EEPROM.
 If you later make edits/additions/deletions to the output definitions, you must invoke the ``<E>`` command if you want those new definitions updated in the EEPROM.